 The Small Business Administration (SBA) treats all industries alike in its funding priorities, but industries serving local markets play no role in supporting economic competitiveness, and for the most part their funding simply shifts activity from one firm to another.
-Neither of these things is true for firms in industries that are globally traded (such as manufacturing).
+Neither of these things is true for firms in industries that are globally traded, such as manufacturing, yet only 7.5 percent of loans under the SBA's primary program for assisting small businesses go to manufacturers.
 Congress should require the SBA to develop a plan to significantly increase the share of support going to traded-sector firms.
-Congress should then require that a significant share of SBA lending-both guarantees and direct lending-go to fund scale-up activities for small and mid-sized traded-sector firms.
+Congress should then require that a significant share of SBA lending-both guarantees and direct lending-fund scale-up activities for small and mid-sized traded-sector firms.